Downtown Paso Robles

 The Paso Robles Wine Festival celebrates Paso Robles Wine Country — a land of rich heritage, rural beauty and world-class wines.
 Hosted by the Paso Robles Wine Country Alliance, this special wine festival is created for the wine adventurer.
 Weekend activities occur at more than 150 wineries and include wine experiences such as barrel tastings, artisanal food pairings, and live music.
 Explore Paso Robles Wine Country with four days of wine tastings, winemaker dinners, exclusive excursions, live music, and more!

-Paso Robles Art in the Park is the largest and highest quality art show in the County of San Luis Obispo, and one of the most popular along the Central Coast.
-Occurring twice a year, in April and October, the event attracts hundreds of artists and art connoisseurs.
+Downtown Paso Robles is home to art abound!
+Studios on the Park, located along the square, is a nonprofit open studios art center and the ultimate art destination in Paso.
+Pop in to explore the galleries or join them for workshops, classes and special events like Art After Dark — where wine meets art.
+Art in the Park is the largest and highest quality art show in the County of San Luis Obispo, and one of the most popular along the Central Coast.
+Occurring twice a year, in April and November, the event attracts hundreds of artists and art connoisseurs.
 Located in Downtown City Park, this exciting event brings together craft workers and independent artists to showcase and sell their artwork.
 Come discover Paso's creative side with over 130 booths, free admission and free parking.